Illyriat/Planet_Educational_App/README.md

     * Open Terminal.
     * Change the current working directory to the location where you want the cloned directory.
     * Type git clone, and then paste the URL you copied earlier.
+    * Press Enter to create your local clone.